 Gemikia Henderson and Dalia Ramos came to RYSE as teenagers about seven years ago.
 Gemikia came reluctantly for an internship and Dalia was looking for a place to be during the long hours after school.
 They were assigned to be “balance buddies” who check in on one another on a regular basis.
 Their experiences with mentors and peers at RYSE helped open them up to the possibilities in their world.

-Listen on Apple Podcasts, Google Play, NPR One or wherever you get your podcasts to hear how the RYSE Center is teaching a generation of young people -- and adults -- what it means to have a path for improvement for themselves and their community.
+Listen on Apple Podcasts, Google Play, Spotify, Stitcher or wherever you get your podcasts to hear how the RYSE Center is teaching a generation of young people — and adults — what it means to have a path for improvement for themselves and their community.